Up to 60% off sofas & mattresses — limited‑time deals.

 Misconception or risk Better approach

-What Makes a Sectional “U-Shaped”
+What Makes a Sectional Feel Truly U-Shaped?

-How to Plan the Footprint Without Guessing
+How Do You Plan the Footprint Without Guessing

-Comfort and Ergonomics: Seat Depth, Seat Height, and Support
+How Should You Judge Seat Depth, Seat Height, and Support

 Action Summary

-U-shaped vs L-shaped sectional: which layout wins?
+U-shaped vs. L-shaped sectional: which layout works better?

 Modular U-shaped sectionals and reconfigurable layouts